[Opinion] Today's the day to declare Ukraine an EU candidate country

 Such a move will prevent further destabilisation of the region as it will make Ukraine refocus on its internal reforms, rather than trying to get back lost territories by force.

 There is no risk for the EU to be dragged in a conflict, as there is no obligation to the Union to assist a candidate to defend their territories.
-And, like in Kosovo, a bit of fuzziness can always help: imagine a clause that the country can become only a member, once its territorial conflicts are resolved in a sustainable matter.
+And, like in Kosovo, a bit of fuzziness can always help: imagine a clause that the country can become only a member, once its territorial conflicts are resolved in a sustainable manner.

 The EU has the unique opportunity to change the narrative of the conflict.
 If it wants to be taken serious as a geopolitical actor, it should seize it.